Ranking all 27 players to have played for AC Milan and Inter since 1995

-Despite their fierce rivalry, plenty of players have appeared for both Internazionale and AC Milan.
-Some have managed to maintain their legacy as favourites at both clubs, others are more obscure footnotes in the baffling world of Serie A transfers.
+Despite their bitter rivalry, dozens of players have appeared for both Internazionale and AC Milan.
+While some have managed to maintain their legacy as favourites at both clubs, others are more obscure footnotes in the baffling world of Serie A transfers.

 Milan (2000-01), Inter (2001-03)

 Brncic is more notable for being a makeweight in the deal that took the rather more illustrious Andrea Pirlo from Inter to AC Milan than anything he did on the pitch for either club.

 Great for Galatasaray.
 Taken to Italy by Fatih Terim.
 Not so great in Milan.

 Mancini spent two seasons at Inter, in the second of which Mourinho’s team won the double.
 Unfortunately for Mancini, he had been loaned to neighbours AC Milan for the second half of that season.

 He scored no goals in seven games for the Rossoneri and missed out on all the fun.
 Whoops.